-The European MSc Agroecology is a European Master’s programme coordinated by ISARA-Lyon and leading to a double degree between ISARA-Lyon and the Norwegian University of Life Sciences (NMBU).
+The European MSc Agroecology is a European Master’s program coordinated by ISARA-Lyon and leading to a double degree between ISARA-Lyon and the Norwegian University of Life Sciences (NMBU).

-The European MSc Agroecology is a two-year programme (120 ECTS), professionally oriented, to study interactions among agricultural, food and environmental sciences in a socially oriented and action driven perspective.
+The European MSc Agroecology is a two-year program (120 ECTS), professionally oriented, to study interactions among agricultural, food and environmental sciences in a socially oriented and action driven perspective.

-The objective of the programme is to prepare graduates to produce innovation in agroecology, to create and support sustainability in the farming and food systems.
+The objective of the program is to prepare graduates to produce innovation in agroecology, to create and support sustainability in the farming and food systems.

 - NMBU – Norwegian University of Life Sciences, Aas, Norway